thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 {% include figure.html path="blog/posts/mqtt/styled-web-application.png" alt="The completed web application" %}

 This tutorial barely scratched the surface of building a _robust_ web application for an Internet of Things application.
 However, we covered the fundamentals.
 From this knowledge you could implement the same MQTT connection and subscription, but then use the MQTT message data to build a graph or map!
 As always, feel free to comment if you have any questions or feedback.
+If you are interested in a further tutorial that covers secure MQTT please leave a comment.
+Thanks!